afknapping/github-from-scratch/_posts/2013-05-01-writing-history.md

 ![]({{ site.baseurl }}/assets/images/history-2.png)

-There is that "journal" we have talked about before.
+There it is.
 Here every change you made to any file is listed.
 Every change was recorded as a "commit".
 Remember that word, it is important :)

 "Commit" is both a noun and a verb.
 We already mentioned how *what was changed* in a file is written in a commit.
 You *made* those commits.
 You *committed* those changes to your *repository*.